 How to Get Rid of Mice

-There are several types of traps and baits available to get rid of mice, although we recommend calling a professional to reduce risk of disease transmission and to get rid of the mice more effectively.
-Disposing of mice can pose a hazard, as diseases such as Hantavirus can be transmitted from the bodies of mice themselves - alive or dead.
+There are several types of traps and baits available to get rid of mice, although we recommend calling a professional to reduce the risk of disease transmission and to get rid of the mice more effectively.
+Disposing of mice can pose a hazard, as diseases such as Hantavirus can be transmitted from the bodies of mice themselves – alive or dead.
 A pest control professional knows the best types of treatment for your unique situation.
 Also important, a professional who understands mouse behavior will know the best placements for the traps or bait.
 Many people prefer to call a pest control professional simply to avoid the unsettling task of getting rid of mice.

-Snap traps are what we usually think of when we thing of mouse traps.
+Snap traps are what we usually think of when we think of mouse traps.
 A snap trap uses a spring-loaded bar that swings down when a mouse touches the trip, which is baited with peanut butter or another snack.
 Some mice learn how to beat snap traps by eating the bait without stepping on the trip.
-Snap traps are often placed in open locations throughout home, including in kitchens and under desks.
+Snap traps are often placed in open locations throughout the home, including in kitchens and under desks.
 For homes with children or pets, snap traps create risk of small fingers or snouts getting trapped.
 Snap traps must be monitored and disposed of whenever a mouse triggers the trap.

 Live traps humanely capture mice in a container until they can be released elsewhere.
 Like snap traps, these mouse traps are baited with food.
 These traps must be monitored closely.
 When the traps work, the mice must be released promptly to reduce dehydration or stress.
 Although live traps are more humane, they aren’t always effective.
 Mice have powerful homing instincts.
 Some mice, once released near your home, will simply come right back.